HIV/AIDS in Angola: Prevalence

-While the Joint United Nations Programme on HIV/AIDS (UNAIDS) estimated adult prevalence at the end of 2003 at 3.9%, recent statistics from the Angolan Ministry of Health and the National AIDS Control Program demonstrate a prevalence of 2.8% among pregnant women who are seeking prenatal care.
+In 2003, the Joint United Nations Programme on HIV/AIDS (UNAIDS) estimated the adult HIV prevalence HIV at 3.9%.
+In 2004, statistics from the Angolan Ministry of Health and the National AIDS Control Program found a prevalence of 2.8% among pregnant women who were seeking prenatal care.
 While the low rate seems to be a good thing, the prevalence could soon mimic the rapid upward trajectory experienced in other African countries.

 Since 2003, Angola has made progress towards reducing the prevalence of HIV/AIDS in its population.
 At the end of 2016, it was estimated that 280,000 people were living with HIV/AIDS in Angola, which corresponds to a prevalence percentage of approximately 2.2% among adults aged 15–49 years old.
 New infections among people of all ages as of 2016 has shown a decrease from previous years, landing at an approximation of 25,000 cases.
-However, AIDS related deaths in Angola reached an all-time high in 2016 peaking at approximately 11,000 by the end of the year.
+However, AIDS related deaths in Angola reached an all-time high in 2016, peaking at approximately 11,000 by the end of the year.

 By gender

-HIV/AIDS is more prevalent in the female population of adults aged 15 years and older with an estimated 160,000 living with the disease—a prevalence of 2.2% of the female population.
-While HIV/AIDS is less prevalent in men, the disease still affects an estimated 110,000 individuals living with the disease—a prevalence of 1.5% among the male population in Angola.
+HIV/AIDS is more prevalent amongst women.
+In 2017, there were an estimated 160,000 women 15 years and older living with HIV—a prevalence of 2.2% of the female population.
+In 2017, 110,000 men had HIV—a prevalence of 1.5% among the male population.
 This prevalence can be partially attributed to the lack of focus on women's education.
 Angola only has six years of compulsory education from age 6 to age 11.

 After those six years, many women are expected to stay at home and assist their families in supporting the household—more so than males are expected to due to gender bias.
 This causes many of these women to miss out on some of the health education which takes place between the ages of 9–16 in the Angolan educational system.
-In addition, there is a trend in which Angolan men marry much younger women, which leaves these women at a greater risk for being with a man who does have HIV/AIDs as the men that they marry are often more sexually experienced.
-The average age of women who get married in Angola is 18.5 years old where as for men, this age is 23.5 years old.
+In addition, there is a trend in which Angolan men marry much younger women, which leaves these women at a greater risk for being with a man who has HIV/AIDs, as the men that they marry are often more sexually experienced.
+The average age of women who get married in Angola is 18.5 years old.
+The average age for men is 23.5 years old.